XoMiya-WPC/BetterReporting/README.md

 <h1>Features</h1>

-* Role Mentions for both Local and Cheater reports allowing you to alert staff as soon as a report is made
+* Role Mentions for both Local and Cheater Reports allowing you to alert staff as soon as a report is made.
+* Custom Colours for both Local and Cheater Reports.
+* Optional ping for a staff manager like position if someone with remote admin access gets reported.
+* Custom In Game message to admin chat to notify of a report.
+* Option to have a custom name used in the embed as some servers have alternate things that rich text cannot strip i.e. \n or other.
+* Prevents reporting of self and Northwood Staff reducing spam of reports.
+* Sends players class in report information.

 <h1>Info & Contact</h1>
 This plugin was created due to extraordinary request by server owners running exiled servers.

 BetterReporting is a port of Report-INtegration.
-This plugin was made in collaboration by Somewhatsane, Rin & Myself.
+This plugin was made in collaboration by [Somewhatsane](https://github.com/SomewhatSane "SomewhatSane") & Myself using Rin's original Report-INtegration.

 For help or issues Contact me on Discord @ XoMiya#0113 or join my [discord](https://discord.gg/DxWXw9jmXn "The Lab").